Wintellect/MSLearn/Introduction to Git/includes/6-collaborate-using-a-shared-repo.md

 	git branch --set-upstream-to origin/master
 	```

-Git would have complained if you had tried to do this before the initial push, because the new repository had no branches yet.
+Git would have complained if you had tried to do this before the initial push, because the new repository had no branches.
 Git can't track a branch that doesn't exist.
 All Git is doing under the hood is looking in ".git/refs/remotes" for a file named **origin/trunk**.

 ## Set up for collaborators